-If you’re thinking of purchasing a real tree this Christmas there are a few things you need to be aware of:
+However, if you’re thinking of purchasing a real tree this Christmas there are a few things you need to be aware of:

 - Dispose of your tree quickly – the quicker you do it the better.
 Trees are a massive fire risk and storing it in a garage or garden could be potential fuel for a fire.
 You can dispose of your tree by taking it to a recycling centre or having it taken away by a community pickup service – never put tree branches or needles in a fireplace or wood burning stove.

 - The needles should be green and hard to pull back from branches – if the needles fall out easily that means the tree has been cut a long time ago and has dried out causing a fire hazard.